-Attic Insulation: Blown-In Insulation VS Radiant Barrier
+Attic Insulation: Blown-In Insulation vs Radiant Barrier

 Need additional insulation for your attic?
 Then you may be caught in confusion trying to figure out what kind of insulation to use.
 Although you may be considering talking to an insulation company, it is helpful to have a little background information about insulation applicable for your attic.